-Now, we've seen how one routine works.
+Now we've seen how a couple of routines work.
 Let's sit down and write an adventure!

 Writing Your Own Adventures

 Let's Get Started

 We've seen one of the major routines in the game now, that of handling the movement of the character within the adventure, once we've established from other routines whether or not the character can in fact go in that direction.